metacpan/metacpan-cpan-extracted/distros/T/Test-FITesque-RDF/README.md

 List, in which case, the tests will run in the specified sequence, if not, no sequence may be assumed.

 Then, two test fixtures are declared.
-The `test:handler` predicate is used to identify the class containing implementations, while `dc:identifier` is used to name the function within that class.
+The RDF class of the test fixture is used to denote identify the Perl class containing the implementations, through the `deps:test-requirement` predicate which is the concrete class name.
+The `test:script` predicate is used to name the function within that class.

 The `test:params` predicate is used to link the parameters that will be sent as a hashref into the function.
+The &lt;dc:description> predicate is required to exist outside of the parameters, but will be included as a parameter as well.

 There are two different mechanisms for passing parameters to the test scripts, one is simply to pass arbitrary key-value pairs, the other is